Left Front (West Bengal): 2021 Assembly elections

 The CPI(M) had, for a long time been running the Sramajibi Canteens and the Red Volunteers programme and continued to do the same, even after bagging only 4.6% of the vote share.
 The Sramajibi Canteens and the Red Volunteers service continued operating through all the COVID-19 waves.

-2021-2022 Municipal elections

 2021 Kolkata Municipal Corporation elections

 The Left Front had contested in 128 seats and managed to secure 11.89% votes and 2 seats (CPI(M) and CPI each winning 1 seat in Ward 92 (Borough X) and Ward 103 (Borough XI) respectively) in the Kolkata Municipal Corporation election.
 The Left Front bagged a second position in 65 seats, more than any other party in the polls.
 Differentially, CPI(M) got 9.65%, CPI got 1.02%, RSP got 0.78% and AIFB got 0.44% of votes polled.
 Thus, in terms of vote-share, the Left Front emerged as the main opposition in the Kolkata Municipal Corporation.

 2022 municipal elections

 During the civic body elections in February, the Left won an landslide victory in Taherpur municipality with an absolute majority.
 Taherpur got Uttam Ananda Das as the chairman by making the leftists win eight seats.

-The Left emerged as the main opposition in the municipal elections.